We are passionate about providing a place of safety for abused and abandoned small ponies.

 I had to find another means of earning a living so I decided to start baking Irish Soda Bread.
 There being no market in the town I lived in I simply made one myself, setting up a ricketty wallpapering table in the Church carpark and before long I had a thriving business going and others came to join me.
 I went back to horse fixing 6 months later but the baking was going so well that for the next 5 years I did both jobs.
 When I packed in the baking my records showed that I’d baked 20,000 loaves of bread.
 I’ve never baked another loaf since.

 In August of 2019 my landlord gave me 6 months notice to quit as he wanted to sell the property.
-So I formed a Company Limited by Guarantee, appointed 2 trusted friends as co directors and we started planning a fundraiser.
+After a 3 day meltdown, I decided this would not do and I’ve been fighting him successfully ever since.

 To create a sanctuary in perpetuity for abused/abandoned small ponies up to 11hh where they are cherished and safe from harm for the rest of their lives.